Iterable/iterable-web-sdk/README.md

 ## `IterableEmbeddedMessageUpdateHandler`

 An object that defines `onMessagesUpdated` and `onEmbeddedMessagingDisabled` methods.
-If this object is registered as an update listener,If this object is registered as an update listener, the SDK calls these methods as necessary after fetching embedded messages from the server.
+If this object is registered as an update listener for embedded messages (you can do this by calling `addUpdateListener` on [`IterableEmbeddedManager`](#iterableembeddedmanager)), the SDK calls these methods as necessary after fetching embedded messages from the server.

 ```ts
 interface IterableEmbeddedMessageUpdateHandler {